Reporting an accident at work

 - if there's a dispute, try to sort it out with your employer

 If there are health and safety problems at work, point them out to your employer or the employee safety representative.
 Ask for them to be dealt with.
-If this doesn't happen, call the HSENI on 029 9024 3249.
+If this doesn't happen, call the HSENI.

 Where you can get help

 The Health and Safety Executive for Northern Ireland is the lead body in Northern Ireland responsible for the promotion and enforcement of health and safety at work standards.
-It also offers confidential advice and guidance on:
+It also offers confidential advice and guidance.

 The Labour Relations Agency (LRA) offers free, confidential and impartial advice on all employment rights issues for residents of Northern Ireland.